Description And Comments

 - This attraction offers rider swap.

-Not recommended for pregnant women or people prone to motion sickness or claustrophobia; 44" minimum
+Not recommended for pregnant women or people prone to motion sickness or claustrophobia; 44" minimum height requirement; a gentler nonspinning version is also available.

 - Physical Considerations